awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

           --protocol udp --port 53 --source-group $my_pod_security_group_id --query SecurityGroupRules[].SecurityGroupRuleId --output text)
       ```

    1. Allow inbound traffic to your pod security group from any pod the security group is associated to over any protocol and port\.
 The security group has a default outbound rule that allows outbound traffic from the pods that your security group is associated with to any destination over any protocol and port\.
+Store the returned rule ID in a variable\.

       ```
       my_inbound_self_rule_id=$(aws ec2 authorize-security-group-ingress --group-id $my_pod_security_group_id \